-Ashley Resch Flaunts All Her Curves In Racy Instagram Video: ‘Distraction’
+Ashley Resch Flaunts Her Bombshell Curves In Racy Instagram Video: 'Distraction'

 Instagram model Ashley Resch took to her social media page on Friday afternoon with a behind-the-scenes video from a sultry photo shoot, piquing major interest from her 950,000 followers.
-The curvy blonde wore a tantalizing ensemble that showcased her most tempting assets, and struck a series of provocative poses.
-Over 7,500 fans hit the “like” button in the first hour after the post was uploaded.
+The curvy blonde wore a tantalizing ensemble that showcased her most tempting assets as she struck a series of provocative poses.
+Over 7,500 fans hit the "like" button in the first hour after the post was uploaded.

-Ashley wore a skintight black leotard with extra-long sleeves that covered most of her hands and were held in place with holes through which her thumbs looped.
+Ashley wore a skintight black leotard with extra-long sleeves that covered most of her hands and were held in place with holes, through which her thumbs looped.
 The front of the garment was unzipped to the middle of her torso, creating a deep, plunging neckline that exposed all of her cleavage and an ample portion of her bare breasts.

-A few sections of strategically placed, thin white piping echoed the shape of her hourglass figure, and outlined wide panels of sheer fabric that comprised either side of the torso from the tops of her hips to just below her arms.
+A few sections of strategically placed, thin white piping echoed the shape of her hourglass figure.
+It also outlined the wide panels of sheer fabric that comprised either side of the torso from the tops of her hips to just below her arms.
 An adjustable canvas belt with a black metal clasp was cinched around the most slender portion of her waist.

-The back of the French-cut leotard rose high over her voluptuous derriere, leaving most of her cheeks of full display.
+The back of the French-cut leotard rose high over her voluptuous derriere, leaving most of her cheeks on full display.

 Ashley emphasized the sensual vibe of the look by adding a pair of opaque black garter stockings and over-the-knee platform stiletto boots made from sultry suede.
-The stockings covered just slightly more of her lower thigh than the top of the boots, and transitioned to sets of narrow strips of fabric that ran tautly up the center of her thighs and across both sides of her booty.
+The stockings covered just slightly more of her lower thigh than the top of the boots.
+They then transitioned to sets of narrow strips of fabric that ran tautly up the center of her thighs and across both sides of her booty.

 "You are much more than a distraction Ashley," one fan declared.